Symphony No. 3 (Glière): II. Solovei the Brigand

 Andante.
 Ilya encounters Solovei the Brigand, a bandit whose whistle can kill.
 Ilya shoots him in the eye with an arrow and drags his body to the palace of Prince Vladimir.

 III.
 The Palace of Prince Vladimir

 Allegro.
 Vladimir the Great of Kiev holds a great feast, at which Ilya decapitates Solovei.

 IV.
 The Feats of Valor and the Petrification of Ilya Muromets

 Allegro tumultuoso – Tranquillo – Maestoso solemne – Andante sostenuto.
 Ilya defeats Batygha the Wicked and his army of pagans in a great battle.
 Ilya and his bogatyrs later encounter two heavenly warriors who multiply each time they are killed; pushed to retreat, Ilya and his men are transformed into stone.
 This movement quotes Taneyev's cantata "John of Damascus" Op.
 1 quite frequently.

 Instrumentation

-The symphony calls for piccolo, 3 flutes, 3 oboes, cor anglais, 3 clarinets, bass clarinet, 3 bassoons, contrabassoon, 8 horns, 4 trumpets, 4 trombones, tuba, timpani, triangle, glockenspiel, snare drum, bass drum, gong, cymbals, celesta, 2 harps, and strings.
+The symphony calls for piccolo, 3 flutes, 3 oboes, cor anglais, 3 clarinets, bass clarinet, 3 bassoons, contrabassoon, 8 horns, 4 trumpets, 4 trombones, tuba, percussion (timpani, triangle, glockenspiel, snare drum, bass drum, gong, and cymbals), celesta, 2 harps, and strings.